 That one sentence made me learn how to save money while shopping for clothes.
 Want vs. Need.

 Download our free Spending Wish List to help you discover a need vs. want.

 2. Quality over Cheap

-Take the cost of item divided by the number of times you would probably wear it.
+Take the cost of the item divided by the number of times you would probably wear it.

-For example, my favorite pair of jeans were $75.
+For example, my favorite pair of jeans are $75.
 Since I typically wear those 4-5 times a week for let’s say 20 weeks.
 It works out to 75-93 cents for each time I wear them in just one year.
-Another one is my favorite summer dress was $45.
-I probably wear it 15 times per year (that probably isn't true – I probably wear it WAY more because I love it).
-It cost me $3 for every time I wear it.

 Guess what?
 In those examples, I am happy to spend a little extra money because those clothes fit great and make me feel like a million bucks. #moneywellspent

 This is one great lesson on how to save money while shopping for clothes on a budget.

 On the flip side of my green shirt days, I would probably have bought something that was a great deal, but it may not have fit perfectly or I had something similar.